-Ajahn Sintorn himself studied traditional Thai medicine at Wat Pho (Bangkok) in the late 1950s.
-After his studies he stayed on as a teacher at the Wat Pho Medical school for four more years.
-Before that time, Wat Pho did not formerly teach Thai massage, and Ajahn Sintorn was a key figure in starting the Thai massage program from Wat Pho.
+Ajahn Sintorn studied traditional Thai Medicine at Wat Pho (Bangkok) in the late 1950s.
+After his studies he stayed on as a teacher at the Wat Pho Medical School for four more years.
+Before that time, Wat Pho did not formerly teach Thai massage, and Ajahn Sintorn was a key figure in starting the Thai Massage program of Wat Pho in 1957.

 Current Thai Massage Course Programs

-Thai Massage Course Level 1 + Level 2 together are in fact the complete Thai Massage foundation course.
+- Thai Massage Foundations Course Level 1 and Level 2 are in fact the complete Thai Massage foundation course.

-Thai Massage Course Level 3 goes a bit into therapy aspects and also covers Tok Sen training.
+- Thai Therapeutic Massage Course Level 3 goes a bit deeper into therapy aspects of Thai Massage and also covers the basics of Herbal Compress Massage.

-Thai Massage Level 4 is the school’s full Thai Massage therapy course, including Sib Sen line knowledge and practice.
+- Thai Therapeutic Massage Level 4 is the school’s full Thai Massage therapy course, including Sen Sib Energy Lines knowledge and practice.

-Additionally, the school runs a Aroma Oil Massage course (30 hours, 5 days), Foot Massage Course (15 hours, 2 days), and a Thai Herbal Hot Compress Course (7 hours, 1 day).
+Additionally, the school runs an Introduction to Thai Massage course (18-hours, 3 days), Aroma Oil Massage course (30 hours, 5 days), Foot Massage course (12 hours, 2 days), and Thai Herbal Hot Compress course (7 hours, 1 day).